-The backup repository must be deployed in the production site, closer to the source backup proxy.
+The backup repository for meta data must be deployed in the production site, closer to the source backup proxy.

 Tip: It is recommended to place a Veeam backup server on the replica target side so that it can perform a failover when the source side is down.
 When planning off-site replication, consider advanced possibilities — replica seeding, replica mapping and WAN acceleration.
 These mechanisms reduce the amount of replication traffic while network mapping and re-IP streamline replica configuration.

 For offsite replication, open the connections between the Veeam backup components:

 The Veeam backup server must have access to the vCenter Server, the ESXi hosts, the source backup proxy and the target backup proxy.

 The source backup proxy must have access to the Veeam backup server, the source ESXi host, backup repository holding the replica metadata, the target proxy, and the source vCenter Server.

 The target backup proxy must have access to the Veeam backup server, the source proxy, the target ESXi host, and the target vCenter Server.

 The source proxy compresses data and sends it via the WAN to the target proxy, where the data is uncompressed.
 Note that you also can seed the replica by sending the backup files offsite (using some external media, for example) and then only synchronise it with incremental job runs.